GreyMilton/house-of-games-api/testing-plan.md

   ## NOTE: to help write these tests, remember to look through the lecture slides and NCNotes relating to tests for endpoints with queries

-  6. returns all reviews sorted by a valid column when queried (other than the date column), with descending specified
   7. returns all reviews sorted in ascending order by a valid column when queried (other than the date column) with ascending specified
   8. returns all reviews sorted (default sorted: by the date column), but listed in ascending order
   9. returns results filtered by category when using default sorting and ordering